>>>Entry

 3. How It’s Moving: The Operator

-Each center has three natural reactions — called operators.
+Each center has three functional emotional actions — called operators.

 They’re not chosen.
 They’re already happening.